OwlCyberDefense/clip/README.md

   typically has a `make all` and `make install` target).
 For more information on this type of package refer to `packages/examples/source`.

-3. Once the package has been added to the `packages/` directory you must update the `PACKAGES` variable in the top-level `CONFIG_BUILD` file to ensure the package is generated as part of any build.
-Once a package is generated it will appear in `repos/clip-repo`.
-To add the package to an ISO image update the appropriate kickstart file and add the package name to the kickstart's package list.
+3. Once the package has been added to the [`packages/`](./packages/) directory, it will be dynamically added to the build via the [`PACKAGES`](./Makefile#L52) variable in the top level Makeifle.
+There is nothing needed to be done on the part of the user to add the package to the build.
+After a package is built by mock, it will appear in `repos/clip-repo`.
+To add the package to an ISO image, update the appropriate kickstart file and add the package name to the kickstart's package list.
+To exclude the package from future builds, add the package name as it appears in the `packages/` directory to the [`EXCLUDE_PKGS`](./Makefile#L50) variable in the top level Makefile.

 ####ISO configuration (kickstart files)